Understanding Bash Variables and Environment in Linux

 Introduction to Bash Variables and Environment

 Bash variables and environment settings are essential components of Linux system administration and shell scripting.
 Variables allow you to temporarily store information for later use, while environment settings define the behavior of your shell session and the programs run within it.
-Understanding these concepts is crucial for everyone from Linux beginners to advanced system administrators.

 In this tutorial, you’ll learn: